Kamelot: 2012–2014: Arrival of Karevik and Silverthorn

 The band toured during 2013 with the band Delain, and string quartet Eklipse.
 During this leg of the tour, keyboardist Oliver Palotai sat out while he and girlfriend Simone Simons of the band Epica awaited the birth of their first child.
 Epica keyboardist Coen Janssen filled in for Palotai.
 The touring cycle for the album ended with tours in Europe, North America and finally South America in 2014.

 In 2014 the band took some time off from touring, to concentrate on working on the next album.
-They only played two festivals in Europe, Sweden Rock Festival and Masters@Rock Festival and two club shows, one in Trondheim and one in Haarlem.
-In Haarlem they played a special acoustic set that included the live premiere of Welcome Home and the acoustic premiere of Karma.
+They only played two festivals in Europe, Sweden Rock Festival and Masters@Rock Festival and two club shows: in Trondheim, Norway, and in Haarlem, The Netherlands.
+In Haarlem. they played a special acoustic set that included the live premiere of "Welcome Home" and the acoustic premiere of "Karma".

 2015–2019: Haven, The Shadow Theory and line-up changes

-On February 23, 2015, it was announced that the eleventh Kamelot album would be called Haven.
+On February 23, 2015, the name of the eleventh Kamelot album Haven was announced.
 It was released on May 5 of that year.
 Alissa White-Gluz, Troy Donockley, and Charlotte Wessels appear as guests on the album.
 Three music videos were released for Haven: "Insomnia", "Liar Liar (Wasteland Monarchy)" and "My Therapy".
-The album was well received by critics and fans, which resulted in it entering the US Billboard Charts at number 75 and the Billboard Hard Rock Charts at number 1.
+The album was well received by critics and fans, which resulted in it entering the US Billboard Chart at number 75 and the Billboard Hard Rock Chart at number one.

 Shortly before the release of the album, Kamelot began a new world tour to promote the album, which started in North America with DragonForce as special guests.
 During summer they played at Masters of Rock, Kavarna Rock Fest and Rock by the River Festival.
 Later in the year the band returned to Europe with Kobra and the Lotus and Gus G as support.
 Between their shows in Milan and Strasbourg, they headed to Japan over the weekend, to play at Loud Park Festival for the first time.
 2015 was concluded with the second leg of the American tour, again with DragonForce.
 Kamelot's focus in 2016 continued to be on live shows in support of Haven and brought them again to Europe, but they also toured Japan and South America.
 In 2016, the band announced that following the end of the third Haven tour and a "couple of more [touring] dates", they would be working on their new studio album.

 February 2, 2017 marked the second time for Kamelot joining the metal cruise 70000 Tons of Metal.
 The band opened for Iron Maiden and Ghost with Exodus on July 1, 2017 at the San Manuel Amphitheater in San Bernardino.
 Casey Grillo did not attend the show, so Alex Landenburg from Luca Turilli's Rhapsody filled in.
 2017 concluded the Haven World Tour with shows in Russia, Greece and Israel.